Copyright: Copyright notice

-In 1989 the United States enacted the Berne Convention Implementation Act, amending the 1976 Copyright Act to conform to most of the provisions of the Berne Convention.
+In 1989 the United States enacted the Berne Convention Implementation Act, amending the Copyright Act of 1976 to conform to most of the provisions of the Berne Convention.
 As a result, the use of copyright notices has become optional to claim copyright, because the Berne Convention makes copyright automatic.
-However, the lack of notice of copyright using these marks may have consequences in terms of reduced damages in an infringement lawsuit – using notices of this form may reduce the likelihood of a defense of "innocent infringement" being successful.
+However, the lack of notice of copyright using these marks may have consequences in terms of reduced damages in an infringement lawsuit– using notices of this form may reduce the likelihood of a defense of "innocent infringement" being successful.

+Publisher's copyright

+In the UK, the publisher of a work automatically owns the copyright in the "typographical arrangement of a published work", i.e. its layout and general appearance as a published work.
+This copyright lasts for 25 years after the end of the year in which the edition containing that arrangement was first published.